TEST 3: Testing For The Crankshaft Position Sensor Signal

 This is what you need to do:

-- With Connector 2 disconnected or connected to the ignition control module.
+Disconnect Connector 2 from the ignition control module.

-- The multimeter's AC reading should fluctuate from 0.3 V AC to 1.0 V AC continuously as the engine is cranking (the maximum AC voltage attained will depend on the temperature of the engine, oil viscosity and battery charge condition).
+The multimeter's AC reading should fluctuate from 0.3 V AC to 1.0 V AC continuously as the engine is cranking.

 Let's find out what your test results mean:

-CASE 1: If your multimeter showed an AC voltage reading- Good, this means that the CKP sensor is working properly.
-In 99% of the cases, this tells you that the ignition control module is defective...
+CASE 1: Your multimeter showed an AC voltage reading.
+This is the correct test result and it means that the CKP sensor is working properly.
+In 99% of the cases, this tells you that the ignition control module is defective but not always.

-So, I suggest one more test and this is to measure the resistance of the crank sensor before replacing it.
-Go to: TEST 4: Crank Sensor Resistance Test.
+There's still one more test to do (before condemning the ICM) and this is to measure the resistance of the crankshaft position sensor.
+Go to: TEST 4: CKP Sensor Resistance Test.

 - The crankshaft position sensor connects to the ignition module with two intertwined wires.
 The length of this wiring harness is about 2 feet long and its routing takes it underneath the rear exhaust manifold.